IBM-Bluemix-Docs/hypersecure-dbaas/webui-dbuser.md

 ##Before you begin

-In the HyperSecure DBaaS dashboard, select the Users tab.
+In the {{site.data.keyword.cloud_notm}} Hyper Protect DBaaS dashboard, select the Users tab.

 ##Creating a database user